stronnag/mqtttest/README.md

 1611845402.130  flt:0,ont:60,ran:20,pan:-10,hea:263,ggc:200,alt:0,asl:33,gsp:0,bpv:16.80,cad:0,cud:0.11,rsi:100,
 ```

 `mqttplayer` can also replay BulletGCSS log files.
-These are characterised by a millisecond Unix epoch timestamp, a '|' spearator followed by the data.
+These are characterised by a millisecond Unix epoch timestamp, a '|' separator followed by the data.

 if the log contains no timestamp and separator, the contents are replayed at 1 second interval.